AztecProtocol/aztec-connect/documentation/src/docs/gettingStarted.md

-Aztec's SDK is the gateway for developers to access the Aztec network, and benefit from low gas fees and privacy on Ethereum.
+Aztec's SDK is the gateway for developers to access the Aztec network.
+The SDK let's end users benifit from low gas fees and privacy on Ethereum.
 The SDK connects to our ZkRollup service and can be integrated with one line of code.

 The SDK is designed to abstract away the complexities of Zero-knowledge proofs from the developer and end users.
 It provides a simple API for creating accounts, depositing and withdrawing tokens anonymously.
 The core transfer inside the SDK is private by default.